Soundproofing can turn a closet into a perfect space for a recording studio or even a secret cinema room.

 Moving blankets are blankets which are specifically designed to wrap your belongings in when you are moving house to keep them from getting damaged in transit.

-- SUPERIOR CUSHIONING: Constructed with thick, padded virgin cotton batting with polyester binding, these packing blankets offer superior...
+- Superior cushioning: Constructed with thick, padded virgin cotton batting with polyester binding, these packing blankets offer superior protection compared to most competitor's blankets made from...

-- DURABLE: Weighing approximately 3-1/2 pounds apiece, these heavy-duty furniture blankets feature a reinforced double-lock stitched fabric...
+- Durable: Weighing approximately 3-1/2 pounds apiece, these heavy-duty furniture blankets feature a reinforced double-lock stitched fabric with polyester binding that is highly resilient to tears and...

 Moving blankets and thick dense blankets which are ideal for soundproofing a closet with (yes you can soundproof a room using blankets!).